gregorik/PSO-Autopilot/README.md

 Instead of loading thousands of materials simultaneously, PSO Autopilot Core uses the FStreamableManager to **asynchronously stream** your Materials in controlled batches (e.g., 100 at a time).
 After a batch is compiled via the Engine's native FShaderPipelineCache, the plugin explicitly drops references and yields to Unreal's asynchronous Garbage Collection.
 Your RAM footprint remains completely flat, making this tool safe for massive open-world projects.

 A detailed manual is available at: https://gregorigin.com/PSO_Autopilot/ <br>
 A [Pro version](https://www.fab.com/listings/95a798ac-3b74-4dae-8d8a-3e86a8d1646b) is available at Fab.
 It includes important additional functionality: Time-Sliced Game Thread Yielding, Smart Cache Skipping, Engine PSO Pacing.
 If you are releasing a commercial game and want a truly seamless player experience, you probably want the Pro version.
-Also, in case you need this adapted or integrated into a production UE5 project: I offer paid Unreal Engine [consulting and implementation](https://gregorigin.com/contact.html).
+[Discord support](https://discord.gg/nqYQ5mtmHb)
  <br><br>

 | <i><b>Comparison | <i><b>Core GitHub version (0.1+ MIT)           | <i>[Pro FAB](https://www.fab.com/listings/95a798ac-3b74-4dae-8d8a-3e86a8d1646b) edition (0.3+ Closed)</b></i>                |